 It is therefore important that in last month’s landmark Simpson and FJKH decisions, the Tribunal underlined that NDIS applicants and participants should have a timely and “meaningful opportunity” to appeal the Agency’s decisions.
 The right of an applicant to proceed to the tribunal where the Agency’s decisions are unreasonably delayed represents an important practical safeguard.
 The call by Deputy President Humphries in this month’s decision of FFVQ and National Disability Insurance Agency for the relevant Minister to urgently consider the need for financial and administrative responses to alleviate delays and “haphazard” decision-making is an important intervention underlining the implementation challenges facing the scheme.

 Decision-making contemplated under the NDIS Act is complex and individualised.
-The rate of appeals within the scheme is high, reflecting the contestable nature of legislative criteria.
+The rate of appeals within the scheme is high, reflecting the contestable nature of legislative criteria (which is comparable to the social security disability requirements as seen in the USA).
 As the reader will see below, decisions need to be properly resourced by a range of medical documentation and the ability to map the current and future impacts of a person’s disability on their daily lives.
 The remainder of this piece will discuss three sites of contestation in establishing NDIS eligibility, with the aim of exploring how the legislative framework can be made more coherent and clear for its users.

 (i) Interpretive Silences